 Yes, for long smokes of an hour and more, smoke must freely pass over the food within the smoker and vent to the outside atmosphere.
 Without a top vent the smoke will remain trapped and become too dense which can impart an acrid taste to the food being smoked.
 Most cold smokers should also incorporate a draught intake at or near the base of the smoker to allow the intake of fresh oxygen to aid circulation, aid dry curing, and fuel the smoulder for a cleaner burn.

 Yes, provided it is large enough to contain the food and has a good sized hood that is vented to allow the free flow of smoke to escape to the outside atmosphere.
 Ensure the draught vent is open and unrestricted too.
-Simply place the required Smoke Genies in a tinfoil tray underneath the grill.
+Simply place the required Smoke Genies in a tinfoil tray underneath the grill preferably offset to the side or if placed directly underneath ensure there is sufficient clearance between the Smoke Genies and the food.
 Make sure your BBQ is out of direct sunlight and the temperature does not rise above 30° C.

 Avoid cross contamination by keeping different foods separate from one another particularly if smoking raw food that requires cooking afterwards.
 Place food that is to be eaten cold smoked above and clear of foods that need to be cooked after cold smoking.

 Yes, either in the oven, a pan, a pot, a regular smoking unit or any other suitable container.
 This is one of the simplest and easiest of ways to add that special smoke dimension to so many foods.
 Simply light and place a smoke genie in the oven or container as above.
 The Smoke Genie really does add that extra special quality.
 One Smoke Genie finish to roast chicken for example, will lift it to a delicious and distinctive new taste experience.
 Sliced smoked chicken breast in a Caesar’s salad is delicious.